 - Hence, a few questions will need mathematical calculations and a calculator will be provided for them.

 - It may seem that there are also multiple correct answers to a question which is not the case.
 Hence, it is important to pay attention to minute details.

 What Not To Expect in The Exam?

-- Exam is simple and straightforward.
+- The exam is simple and straightforward.

 - There are direct questions from BABOK on the various tasks and techniques.

-- Extensive experience as business analyst is enough in order to answer all questions and pass the exam.
+- Extensive experience as a business analyst is enough in order to answer all questions and pass the exam.

 For instance, there is little doubt that a widely accepted certification like CBAP will help a business analysis practitioner stand out in the crowd by showcasing evidence that he/she possesses the required knowledge and experience in the business analysis field.
 This also will in turn lead to better growth opportunities and career advancement.
 Having said that, CBAP certification is not a straightforward one.
 It needs (but is not limited to) well-planned effort & commitment to study BABOK/other guides, guidance from training providers & mentors, and practicing through sample tests to prepare for and pass the exam on the first attempt.